Skip to content

 print(f"Payment hash: {result.payment_hash}")

-OpenGradient supports LLM inference within trusted execution environments (TEEs), enabling verified and private access to both proprietary and open-source models.
+All LLM inference on OpenGradient runs within trusted execution environments (TEEs), enabling verified and private access to both proprietary and open-source models.
 TEE nodes route requests to third-party LLM APIs (such as OpenAI, Gemini, Anthropic, and others) while providing critical security and verification guarantees.

 Key Benefits